 Due to the breadth of the curriculum and small student body, a significant proportion of teachers will be part time.
 These staff are expected and supported to develop their subject areas as effectively as full time colleagues and play an active role in cross-curricular discussion.

-All teaching staff are expected to develop strong pastoral relationships with their charges, and may be required to act as Form Tutors and to take part in the delivery of the PSHE programme.
+All teaching staff are expected to develop strong pastoral relationships with their charges, and may be required to act as Form Tutors and to take part in the delivery of the Personal, Social and Health Education (PSHE) programme.
 They should make the best effort to learn students’ strengths and weaknesses through discussion with the students and colleagues and through the Senior Leadership Team on student background circumstances.

 Because of the size of the College, many subjects are taught by a single teacher.
 Teachers should take every opportunity to share educational ideas and knowledge about their students and to develop informal cross curricular links that support content and or progress.
 The content of subjects taught should conform to the expectations of the Quality and Curriculum Council and the requirements of the relevant awarding bodies.
-When devising the scheme of work for a course, account should be taken of the students’ experience and desires, and their abilities in the subject if from overseas and in English as a language.
+When devising the scheme of work for a course, account should be taken of the students’ experience and desires, and their abilities in the subject, for example if a student is from overseas and where English is not their first language.
 All subjects should include opportunities for the students to be successful within their level of ability and should be designed to challenge and extend each student to their limit within a supportive atmosphere.
+Variations in tasks and content will therefore be incorporated into the delivery of the curriculum.
 Schemes of work must be produced in line with guidelines and templates issued by the Deputy Principal.

 Assessment for learning underpins the practice at Padworth.
 A range of assessment tasks will be undertaken each half-term, with one formal test each term.
 Marking should include summative and formative elements that provide each student with: